-On 24 August 2021 a ceremony held in Lahore celebrated the progress made by 25 apprentices.
+On August 24, a ceremony held in Lahore celebrated the progress made by 25 apprentices.
 Twelve received recognition as graduates who had completed their training, some of whom have started earning a regular salary.
-Among them Kosar, now drawing a monthly wage as a beautician, says, "Every night in our family prayer, all my family members pray for the whole team of Barnabas Fund and we wish more prosperity for them."
+Among them was Kosar, now drawing a monthly wage as a beautician, who says, "Every night in our family prayer, all my family members pray for the whole team of Barnabas Aid, and we wish more prosperity for them."